Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and Hamilton-Jacobi PDEs: Introduction

 \textbf{Organization of this paper.} The mathematical background of optimal controls and min-plus algebra is given in Section~\ref{sec:background}.
-In Section~\ref{sec:NNandHJandctrl}, two abstract neural network architectures are presented, which solve the HJ PDEs and realise the corresponding state feedback controls in the optimal control problems, respectively.
+In Section~\ref{sec:NNandHJandctrl}, two abstract neural network architectures are presented, which solve the HJ PDEs and are used to compute the optimal controls in the optimal control problems, respectively.
 The first abstract architecture is shown in Section~\ref{subsec: nn1} and depicted in Fig.~\ref{fig: nn_Riccati}, which is a one-layer neural network architecture with abstract neurons.
 It solves the HJ PDEs and the optimal values in the corresponding optimal control problems.
 The second abstract architecture is shown in Section~\ref{subsec: nn2} and depicted in Fig.~\ref{fig: nn_u}, which is a two-layer neural network architecture with abstract neurons.
-It solves the optimal feedback controls in the optimal control problems.
-The implementations of these two abstract architectures and their numerical results are presented in Section~\ref{sec:implementation}.
+It can be used to compute the optimal controls in the optimal control problems.
+In Section~\ref{sec:admm_method}, we consider more general terminal conditions and propose a numerical algorithm that combines our proposed neural network architecture and ADMM to solve the corresponding HJ PDEs and optimal control problems.
+The implementations of our proposed two abstract architectures and their numerical results are presented in Section~\ref{sec:implementation}.
 There are different ways to implement the abstract architectures.
 Among these implementations we show the one using the fourth order Runge-Kutta method for illustration, which gives the deep Resnet-type implementations depicted in Figs.~\ref{fig: nn_V_RK4} and~\ref{fig: nn_u_RK4}.
 The numerical solutions computed by the proposed neural network architectures and implementations for three optimal control problems are shown in Sections~\ref{subsec: test_const},~\ref{subsec: test_tdep} and~\ref{subsec: test_newton}, respectively.
+Section~\ref{subsec:example_admm} shows one numerical result with a general terminal condition.
+An implementation of our proposed neural network on a FPGA is described in Section~\ref{subsec:FPGA} and it shows promising speed-ups compared to a CPU implementation.
 Some conclusions are drawn in Section~\ref{sec:conclusion}.